Our long-term goal is to catalyze the progress of biomedical, analytical and forensic

 Congratulations, Hannah, for receiving a

-STEM graduate fellowship award from the Provost's office to pursue her
+STEM graduate fellowship award from the Provost's office to pursue

-a generous stipend for up to 3 years.
+and a generous stipend for up to 3 years.

 ALEX, SARAH AND HANNAH GRADUATE (MAY 2024)